Table of Contents

 Example of Google Analytics Channel Attribution

 Let’s say our user is currently searching for the best “SEO Expert” and performs a number of searches in Google and also clicks on a few tweets from some well-known SEO experts on twitter.
 Analytics is able to track this user via cookies, from all channels.
-After the user has researched SEO and found an Agency they like, they may sign up via a last-touch search or click from say a LinkedIn profile.
+After the user has researched and found an enterprise SEO Agency they like, they may sign up via a last-touch search or click from say a LinkedIn profile.
 Google Analytics and Ads have a number of different attribution models that reward each participant in this customer journey – from the First click to the last click.
 Putting more weight on the last channel is known as Last Click Attribution and visa versa for First Click Attribution.
 Many models use equally weighted where each step gets the same % reward.

 This is all going to change and it should be terrifying to marketers, SEOs, PPC managers, and CMOs alike because, without Cookies, Analytics cannot tie these visits together, which means Google Ads is going to get more and more of attribution because it will keep tracking users – eating revenue from places like Paid Social, Organic Search and Organic Social Traffic